-No matter what your store sells or your inventory, there’s likely a loan out there to finance your business.
-The list below is a short overview of the potential business that can find financing through a business loan.
+No matter what your store sells or your inventory, there’s likely financing out there to help your business.
+The list below is a short overview of potential businesses that can find financing through a business loan.

 Keep these four tips in mind when prepping for your business loan application.